nordryd/NordMod/notes/loot_tables.md

+# This is from 1.18 and may be outdated

 # Loot Tables
 * Another case where we go to the minecraft vanilla package.
   * This will be especially useful because the loot tables can look a bit intimidating.
 Just refer to examples to and edit accordingly to create your loot tables.